-Hives (also known as urticaria) is a raised, red, itchy rash that appears on the skin.
-It happens when a trigger (see below) causes a protein called histamine to be released in the skin.
+Urticaria (also known as hives) is a raised, red, itchy rash that appears on the skin.
+It happens when a trigger causes a protein called histamine to be released in the skin.
 Histamine causes redness, swelling and itching.

-Hives can be triggered by many things, including allergens (such as food or latex), irritants (such as nettles), medicines or physical factors, such as exercise or heat.
-But usually no cause can be identified.
+Urticaria can be triggered by many things, including allergens (such as food or latex), irritants (such as nettles), medicines, or physical factors, such as exercise or heat.
+However, usually no cause can be identified.

 It's a common skin reaction that's likely to affect children.
 The rash is usually shortlived and mild, and can often be controlled with antihistamines.

 Slapped cheek syndrome (also known as fifth disease) is a common childhood viral infection that typically causes a bright red rash on both cheeks.
 It usually affects children aged between 6 and 10 years.

 Most children won't need treatment as slapped cheek syndrome is normally a mild condition that passes in a few days.
 Occasionally it can last up to four or five weeks.

 Psoriasis is a skin condition that causes red, flaky, crusty patches of skin covered with silvery scales.